Justin Timberlake arrested on Long Island on DUI-related charges

 The circumstances of Timberlake's arrest weren't immediately released.

-Timberlake, 43, is set to go on a global tour in support of his sixth album "Everything I thought It Was" in June.
+Timberlake, 43, is set to go on his global "Forget Tomorrow" tour in support of his sixth album "Everything I Thought It Was" in June.

 The Tennessee native and member of the group NSYNC is one of the best-selling music artists in the world.